-Command Description Argument n and Information drvdir n Sets/displays the actuator output shaft direction resulting from an increasing Demand signal. n = "0": Retract n = "1": Extend sernum n n = Serial number stalltime n Sets/displays time the actuator runs in one direction before stall alarm is activated. n = seconds: acceptable range is 30-450 seconds. stepsize n % · n = % of travel desired: acceptable range is 0.10%-2.5%.
+Command Description Argument n and Information drvdir n Sets/displays the actuator output shaft direction resulting from an increasing Demand signal. n = "0": Retract n = "1": Extend sernum n Sets the actuator Serial number. n = Serial number stalltime n Sets/displays time the actuator runs in one direction before stall alarm is activated. n = seconds: acceptable range is 30-450 seconds. stepsize n % Sets/displays the size of one incremental movement of the output shaft. n = % of travel desired: acceptable range is 0.10%-2.5%.
 Include the "%" symbol after the number, otherwise the unit of measure will be inches.